-(a) Where an employee is expected by the Employer to attend a staff meeting or a committee meeting during his/her regular working hours, the employee shall be compensated at his/her regular hourly rate for the time spent in such attendance.

-(b) Where an employee is expected by the Employer to attend a staff meeting or committee meeting outside of normal working hours, he/she shall be credited with equivalent time off at his/her basic rate of pay.
+- (a) Where an employee is directed by the Employer to attend a staff meeting or a committee meeting during their regular working hours, the employee shall be compensated at their regular hourly rate for the time spent in such attendance. - (b) Where an employee is directed by the Employer to attend a staff meeting or committee meeting outside of normal working hours, they shall be credited with equivalent time off at their basic rate of pay.